The Golf Club - Golf Digest

 Pete Dye (1967)/Pete Dye (R. 2013)

-The Golf Club, built in 1966, may be the most authentic of Pete Dye's transition period of design, when he first chose to buck convention and start building lay-of-the-land layouts like those he'd seen during a 1963 tour of Scotland.
+The Golf Club, built in 1966, may be the most authentic of Pete Dye’s transition period of design, when he first chose to buck convention and start building lay-of-the-land layouts like those he’d seen during a 1963 tour of Scotland.
 In doing so, Dye re-introduced deception, misdirection and railroad ties into American golf architecture.
 Its construction attracted the attention of local boy Jack Nicklaus, who visited several times and made some astute suggestions.
 That led to a five-year Dye-Nicklaus design partnership.
-The Golf Club remained untouched for 45 years, until 2013, when Dye rebuilt every hole, modestly adjusting some of his original architecture.
+The Golf Club remained untouched for 45 years, until 2014, when his younger son P.B.
+Dye rebuilt every hole, modestly adjusting some of his original architecture but restoring many bunkers that had been lost over the years.

 Panelist comments: